 At such times, you need the fastest available customer support, preferably from within the app.
 Only trade with forex brokers who understand the need for good customer service.

 Talk to the live chat support before signing up, and also test by sending an email to support.
-Do you get prompt & helpful response.
+Do you get prompt & helpful responses?
 Normally as a benchmark, you should receive response within few hours in case of email.

 In the table below, we have compared the 7 best forex trading apps for beginners & experiences traders in South Africa.